ciroque-nginx/nginx-with-mutual-tls/README.md

 ### Generate Certificates

-In order to use self-signed certificates, we'll need a Certificate Authority (CA).
-We'll use OpenSSL to generate the CA and the certificates.
+In order to use self-signed certificates, a Certificate Authority (CA) is required.
+The `openssl` utility will be used to generate the CA and the certificates.
 This will then be used to sign the certificates for the client and the server.
 The CA certificate will then need to be provided to both the client and NGINX Plus to allow authentication.